Senior Life Insurance Cost by Age: 60, 65, 70, and 75 (2026 Rates)

 Why age matters more than almost anything else

 For seniors, age is the dominant factor in a life insurance quote.
 Insurers price the policy around how many years of premiums they expect to collect before paying a claim, so every birthday nudges the rate higher.
-The practical takeaway is simple: the cost of waiting is usually larger than the cost of buying now.
+Whole life and final expense policies lock your premium on the day you apply; the cost stays flat for decades once you buy.
+In most cases the cost of waiting is larger than the cost of buying now.

 Sample monthly premiums by age

 The figures below are general ranges for a $25,000 whole life policy, non-tobacco, in reasonable health.
-Term life would cost less per dollar of coverage but becomes hard to qualify for and renew at older ages, which is why many seniors lean toward smaller permanent policies.
-Always compare quotes to find your own rate.
+Term life costs less per dollar of coverage but becomes harder to qualify for and renew at older ages, which is why many seniors lean toward smaller permanent policies.
+These ranges are illustrative estimates, not guaranteed offers from any carrier.

 | Age | Female (est. monthly) | Male (est. monthly) |